snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/index.md

  Required output schema:
  - channel: STRING NOT NULL
  - spend: FLOAT64 (Use the same monetary units as conversion revenue, and NULL if unknown.)

-If you wish to change the channel classification macro, copy the `channel_spend.sql` file from the macros folder in the snowplow_fractribution package (at `[dbt_project_name]/dbt_packages/snowplow_fractribution/macros/channel_spend.sql`) and add it to the macros folder of your own dbt project.
-Update the SQL and save the file.

  #### 3. Run the model